bowman2001/perplexdoc/content/doc/overview/features/index.md

 weight: 7
 ---

-A page layout based on classic typographical principles without compromise.
+A site layout based on classic typographical principles and techniques — without the usual compromises.
 {.p-first}
 <!--more-->

 Layout
-: Advanced user-friendly design for technical publishing.
-Different kinds of pages all reside on the same layout grid and you can publish everything with Markdown:
+: Advanced user-friendly design to publish technical Markdown content.
+All different kinds of pages reside on the same layout grid:

-  - Large documentation
+  - large documentation

   - news stream

   - blog postings

   - author pages

   - in-depth articles (coming)
   {.col2}

-Improved styling
+Enhanced styling
-: Many Markdown attributes and a few custom shortcodes to enhance the style on your pages.
+: Many Markdown attributes and a few custom shortcodes to improve and variate the styling and the layout.
 : Light and dark modes follow your OS settings.

-Icons
-: Google’s [Material Symbols](https://fonts.google.com/icons) and [Simple Icons](https://simpleicons.org) for brands can be included simply by name.
-Material Symbols show automatically in all navigational elements of the documentation.
-All icon sets can also be used as Markdown content with shortcodes.

-Images
-: Provide only one large original image and let Hugo & Perplex handle the generation of all the various sizes for optimized web display and meta tags.

 Navigation
-: All elements needed to sift through your information as quickly as possible are auto-generated:
+: All elements needed to sift through the content are generated from data in the front-matter:

   - Site navigation